-5. Drag and Drop
+5. Drag and drop from a library

-You can drag and drop photos and “building blocks” into your publication to create a more professional looking document.
-The Publisher library feature is a fantastic tool for storing repetitive content including pictures and text.
+You can drag and drop photos and building blocks into your publication to create a more professional looking document.
+The Publisher Library feature is a fantastic tool for storing repetitive content including pictures and text.

 If you are looking for an affordable desktop publishing program and want to create business cards, post cards, flyers and newsletters, you might want to consider Microsoft Publisher.
 You may even already have a copy with your Microsoft Office suite.